 Here's how to transition your child to sleep in their own bed all night:

 It's easier to train a toddler to sleep in their room when they are in a crib, since they won't be able to get out of bed and look for you.
 "If a child in a bed thinks he can visit you at bedtime," child sleep consultant Dana Obleman, author of The Sleep Sense Program, says, "it can turn into a game, and that's usually when problems occur."

 Be encouraging and you can make your child eager to make the switch.
 "Say, 'Guess what?
 You're three!
 Three-year-olds get to sleep in their beds all night!
 Isn't this great?"
 Mindell says.
 "It's a positive spin, like 'You get to wear underwear!' instead of 'You shouldn't be wearing diapers.'"

 If your child can't fall asleep without your presence, slowly withdraw yourself from the equation, Obleman says.
-Instead of lying in your bed together, sit on your child's bed until she falls asleep.
+Instead of lying in your bed together, sit on your child's bed until they fall asleep.
 After a few days, switch to a chair.
-Then gradually move the chair closer to her doorway and into the hallway.
+Then gradually move the chair closer to their doorway and into the hallway.

 Take Small Steps

 It may not be reasonable to demand that a child who's accustomed to sleeping in your bed suddenly stay in their own room all night.
 So try making the separation more gradual.
 McKenna says, "Some parents have told me that they've had their children sleep alongside their bed in a sleeping bag.
 Or decide that they can have 15 minutes in your bed and then they go back."